 Realizing Redmond’s Long-Term Vision

-This community strategic plan provides the work plan for the City and provides guidance for the City’s work.
-It includes strategic initiatives with associated objectives, strategies, measures, and actions that will be implemented within the community over a specific period.
-The strategic elements were derived from the Budgeting by Priorities process and reflect the community’s involvement and feedback throughout the process.
+This community strategic plan provides the work plan for the City and guidance for the City’s programs and services.
+It includes strategic initiatives with associated objectives, strategies, measures, and actions that will be implemented within the community over a specific time period.
+The major initiatives were derived from the Budgeting by Priorities process and reflect the community’s involvement and feedback throughout the process.

 The segments of the Community Strategic Plan include:

-- Develop a two-year workplan that focuses on community programming, organizational policies, and practices, and
+- Develop a two-year workplan that focuses on community programming, organizational policies, practices, and incorporates the Respect.
+Equity.
+Diversity.
+Inclusion (R.E.D.I.) strategic initiative, and

 - Align DEI best practices to meet the growing needs of our communities, and

-- Uphold the values of inclusion and belonging that city leadership has committed to through resolutions and take action to make Redmond a hate-free zone.
+- Uphold the values of inclusion and belonging that city leadership has committed to through resolutions and actions toward making Redmond a hate-free zone.

 Redmond will continue its commitment to Environmental Sustainability through a healthy and sustainable environment for all generations.
-Environmental sustainability focuses on achieving carbon neutrality by 2050 and enhancing the health and resilience of Redmond’s natural resources.
-Some of the strategies the City will utilize, include:
+Consistent with Council’s climate emergency declaration and the City’s Environmental Sustainability Action Plan, this initiative focuses on achieving carbon neutrality for city operations by 2030 and citywide by 2050 as well as enhancing the health and resilience of Redmond’s natural resources.
+Some of the strategies the City will utilize include:

 - Reduce Redmond’s greenhouse gas emissions and waste generation, and